 As mentioned earlier, knowing where you will be welding most of the time figures into what sort of equipment you should purchase.
 There are a couple of things to think about:

-Power supply: If you're plugging your machines into the wall (i.e. the power grid), your choices are as follows:
+Power supply: If you're plugging the machine into the wall (i.e. the power grid), your choices are as follows:

-Offgrid Scenario: If you're welding outdoors and don't have access to the power grid, you'll need an engine-driven welder, or welder-generator, to complete the assignment.
-Farmers and welders working at construction sites typically buy this type of machine.
+Offgrid Scenario: If you're welding outdoors and don't have access to the power grid, you'll need an engine-driven welder, or welder-generator to complete the assignment.
+Farmers and welders who work in the field typically buy this type of machine.
 Depending on the model, the generators run on gasoline, diesel or liquid propane (not all three), and may accommodate a stick welding torch, a Tig torch, or a MIG/Flux-core wirefeed unit and gun.
 The low end of this product niche starts at about $2000 and is used only for stick welding.
 When reviewing product sales literature, look for the symbols CC (constant current) and CV (constant voltage).
 CV machines are costlier, but are the right choice if you're plugging a MIG/flux cored welder into it.
 You'll also need to know your power requirements (i.e. maximum watts) in order to choose the right sized generator.
 Beware, the state of California only permits the use of generators meeting low carbon emission standards, otherwise known as CARB-compliant.

 Windy conditions: If you expect to be welding in unsheltered areas where a breeze is possible, this may negatively affect your welds.
 The CO2/argon gas used in MIG to shield the weld's molten puddle until it solidifes will be ineffective, resulting in oxidation and porosity.
 Thus, you'll want to be able to switch the MIG machine over to flux-cored mode (or use a straight flux-cored welder).
 Alternatively, a stick welder will work in a breezy environment (but not too breezy) .
 Both of these welding processes contain solid deoxidizers within the wire or rod.
 They vaporize directly over the puddle during welding, leaving a protective layer of slag behind.